EricMFink/ProfessionalResponsibility/_outlines/Representation&Authority.md

 Lawyer should consult with client about these decisions, where possible

-- If client objects to a lawyer’s tactical or technical decisions, lawyer should defer to the client’s wishes, unless client’s wishes are contrary to law or applicable ethics rules
+- If client objects to a lawyer's tactical or technical decisions, lawyer should defer to the client's wishes, unless client's wishes are contrary to law or applicable ethics rules

 #### Restatement of the Law Governing Lawyers, §§ 16-30